raruhan6-ops/vue3-lab/README.md

 ## 🚀 Features

 ### 📚 Interactive Labs

 The platform consists of 7 progressive labs, each focusing on specific technical domains:

+- **Lab 07: GeoJSON & Gaode Map Visualization**
+  - Overlay and visualize multiple GeoJSON files on a blank or Gaode (Amap) map using **AntV L7**.
+  - Multi-select UI for overlays, smooth rendering for large files, and performance optimizations.
+  - Consistent header and dark mode support, matching all other labs.
+  - Modern UI with CSS variables for light/dark themes.

 - **Lab 01: Basic Components**
   - Introduction to Vue 3 Composition API.